 For more information on the Lighthouse Theatre, its facilities and availability for hire, please contact our Theatre Manager at email@example.com.

-Scheduled to open in mid 2018, the College’s new Performing Arts Centre will be an exciting state-of-the-art performance centre designed to deliver outstanding facilities for current and future musicians, dancers and performing arts students.
+Scheduled to open in Term 1 2019, the College’s new Performing Arts Centre will be an exciting state-of-the-art performance centre designed to deliver outstanding facilities for current and future musicians, dancers and performing arts students.

 Sitting high on the hill overlooking the Blue Mountains and Penrith valley, the Centre will incorporate the current 570 seat Lighthouse Theatre, as well as a variety of new spaces for performance, rehearsal and training.